 For the modern enterprise, manual identity governance isn't a secure, scalable solution.
 Learn about artificial intelligence-driven identity security.

 This article will review the tremendous advantages of artificial intelligence in cybersecurity.
-Learn how AI can be used to detect cybersecurity threats, identify the presence of bots, predict data breaches, and support secure remote workforces.
+Learn how AI can be used to help detect cybersecurity threats, identify the presence of bots, predict data breaches, and support secure remote workforces.
 It will also review the disadvantages of artificial intelligence in cybersecurity, including how cybercriminals are using it.

 Advantages of artificial intelligence in cybersecurity